Validates whether an input prompt to an LLM is a prompt injection attempt.

 Foundation model access keys:

-In this example, we apply the validator to a string output generated by an LLM.
+In this example, we apply the validator to the input messages.

 # Import Guard and Validator